ccancellieri/ckanext-jsonschema/README_DEV.md

 The jsonschema_iso plugin extensively uses this approach.

-/*<!-- TODO Describe jsonschema_type, jsonschema_body, jsonschema_opt (meta-metadata) -->*/

 The **jsonschema_type** is a string field which identifies a specific jsonschema type.
 The type is then used widely in the plugin to refer to its configuration (see below: Registry)

-The **jsonschema_body**, the body of jsonschema, is a json object which uniquely describes the an object as it was mentioned.   <!--TODO should be approved-->
+The **jsonschema_body** is the container of the body of the json portion of the metadata, it a pure json object which (depending on the plugin implementation) can be treated as single source of thought for the ckan standard metadata fields (please ref. to the Extractors section below).

-The **jsonschema_opt** is another json object that describes general options of the object mainly the information about the object itself <!--TODO should be approved-->
+The **jsonschema_opt** is another json object part of the payload sent to the ckan api, it should be intended as META-Metadata object.

+Since jsonschema adds 3 fields which does not exists on default CKAN objects, these fields are stored in new tables with the naming convention {type_of_the_object}_extra (f.e. package_extras).

 ## Base concepts